GalvanizeDataScience/spark-install/README.md

 1\.
 Back to the command line, install py4j using `pip install py4j`.

 2\.
 To check if everything's ok, start an `ipython` console and type `import pyspark`.
-If it did not throw an error, then you are ready to go.
+This will do nothing in practice, that's ok: **if it did not throw any error, then you are good to go.**

 # 3. How to run Spark python scripts